Entra Sync

 Step 3: Grant your App registration permissions to read and write users and groups.

-The Azure AD plugin needs permission to read and modify user and group records in your Azure AD tenant and to read basic data from your directory.
+The Entra plugin needs permission to read and modify user and group records in your Entra tenant and to read basic data from your directory.
 It does this with the Microsoft Graph API, and it will need the following permissions:

 1. Directory.Read.All